torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 the support for multiple hierarchies restricted how cgroup could be used in general and what controllers was able to do.

-There was no limit on how many hierarchies there might be, which meant that a thread's cgroup membership couldn't be described in finite length.
+There was yes limit on how many hierarchies there might be, which meant that a thread's cgroup membership couldn't be described in finite length.
 The key might contain any number of entries and was unlimited in length, which made it highly awkward to manipulate and led to